 The chapel was not open when we visited, but it makes for beautiful photos, so be sure to stop by!

-While walking around Old San Juan during the day is awesome, also consider walking it at night as part of a guided tour, for a totally different and delightful experience.
+While walking around Old San Juan during the day is awesome, also consider walking it at night, for a totally different and delightful experience.

 The old town takes on a mysterious old world aura after dark, with laughter and voices drifting out of dimly lit bars and cafes.
 Churches and historic monuments are illuminated, as is the city wall.